On the rebound

 Visitors to Val d’Isère were down very slightly in July from 2019, but up 14% in August, despite very few of the usual popular events there taking place, with more owners visiting than normal.
 In the Val d’Arly (near Megève) mountain bike rentals, paragliding operators and some hotels were fully booked right through August.
 It was busy too in Sainte Foy according to Marie-Agnès Gaden of Sainte Foy Agence.

-According to Pierre-Yves Cottet-Puinel of Agence Oliver in Morzine “demand has been very strong this summer due to buyers looking to get away from it all, more and more people are looking for properties in ski resorts or in the countryside.”
+According to Pierre-Yves Cottet-Puinel of Agence Olivier in Morzine “demand has been very strong this summer due to buyers looking to get away from it all, more and more people are looking for properties in ski resorts or in the countryside.”
 Demand for rental properties in August “exploded, far greater than in previous summers.
 Apartments for 2 to 6 people were in greatest demand.”

 Amir Suljic of Cum Laude Immobilia in Kitzbühel reports enquiry levels 50% higher than usual in June, July and August with demand for rental properties also higher than usual.